 Important: Though legacy templates are no longer available for creation, all of your existing emails and custom templates will continue to be available.

-Email templates in SharpSpring are set, by default, to 720px wide.
+Email templates in SharpSpring are set, by default, to 800 pixels wide.
 While SharpSpring does not have any specific image size requirements, consider keeping image file sizes as small as possible to facilitate quick downloads.

 Reasons to Stop Using Legacy Templates